bionick87/2019-nCoV/README.md

 ### Prerequisites

-Before getting started with 4DSuperRes, it's important to have a working environment with all dependencies satisfied.
+Before getting started, it's important to have a working environment with all dependencies satisfied.
 For this, we recommend using the Anaconda distribution of Python 3.5.

 ```
 cd /tmp